 Kimura and Tamaki first collaborated at the Fort Wayne Cherry Blossom Festival in 2008 and since then, have been performing together regularly in Japan and the US.
 Between 2010 and 2013, they have presented the Kacho-fugetsu concert series, for which they commissioned works by Marty Regan over a four-year period.
 In recognition of this series, they were awarded the Janet Latz Professional Fellowship in 2011.
 This project was culminated in their debut CD, “Flowers, Birds, Wind, Moon” that was released in 2015.

 Since 2010, they have held a successful annual tour to Japan that has extended to such cities as Tokyo, Kyoto, Osaka and Nara.
 Some of the notable venues are the Tokyo National Museum, Owada Densho Hall (Tokyo), the Aoyama Music Memorial Hall (Kyoto), World Heritage Sites; Kasuga Grand Shrine, Yakushi-ji Temples, Toshodai-ji Temple and Ryoan-ji Temple.
 In 2013, the duo was invited to Turkey performing at the former Consulate General of Japan in Istanbul and at Namik Kemal University in Tekirdag.
 In 2014, they were featured at the opening concert of “Japan – CARICOM (14 Caribbean countries) Friendship Year 2014” – in Trinidad and Tobago.
 In 2015, the duo was invited to perform at Clare Hall, a constituent college of the University of Cambridge, to present a concert featuring classical and modern works for Japanese instruments.
 In 2016, they gave a feature performance at Chamber Music America’s national conference.
-In 2017, The duo was invited to the National Cherry Blossom Festival and gave a recital at John F. Kennedy Center and performed at the residence of the Japanese ambassador to the United States in Washington, D.C.
+In the following year, the duo was invited to the National Cherry Blossom Festival and performed at John F. Kennedy Center as well as the residence of the Japanese ambassador to the United States in Washington, D.C.
 They were also resident artists at the Los Andes University in Columbia in 2018 and at the Harrison House in 2020.